dobtco/wintersmith-knowledge-base/README.md

 Built with [Wintersmith](https://github.com/jnordberg/wintersmith).
 Hosted on GitHub Pages.
 Search powered by a small node app running on Heroku.

 ## Format

-Each article (page) in the knowledge base will have sections and FAQs.
-The sections are boring, cut-and-dry "here's how to use X".
+Each article (page) in the knowledge base has sections and FAQs.
+The sections are cut-and-dry "here's how to use X".
 The FAQs are more specific questions that we can answer.
-(Our existing support requests will determine what makes it into the FAQs.)
-Sections and FAQs will be separated by a `---` in the markdown file.
+Sections and FAQs are separated by a `---` in the markdown file.

-The directory structure will be as follows:
+The directory structure is:

 `[App Name]/[Section]/[Article].md`

+for example:

+`screendoor/responses/importing_responses.md`

 ## Development